Travel the Old Burma Road from China to Myanmar

 Day 16: TRAVEL FROM BAGAN TO THE GOLD GLEAMING METROPOLIS YANGON

 Flight from Bagan to Yangon.
 During a city tour you explore the various sites of this charming city on Yangon River.
 Till 2009 Yangon was the capital of Myanmar before the capital was transferred to the heart of Myanmar at Naypyidaw.

 Transfer to your hotel in Yangon near the city center where there are many beautiful and impressive colonial buildings, a heritage of the former British colonial rule.
 Some of Asia’s most beautiful colonial buildings are to be found along the river in the legendary “Strand Road”, where also the famous Strand Hotel is situated.

 On foot you do a walkabout from the hotel through the fascinating former colonial city.
 Apart from Sule Pagoda a visit to the Chinese and the Indian quarters is on the program.
 On top of that, you visit a local teahouse where there are many interesting local snacks to try out!

 We allow ourselves a lot of time for the famous Shwedagon Pagoda, Yangon’s landmark.
 Through the back door you enter the fascinating temple area surrounding the 110 meter high pagoda.

-The picturesque atmosphere in the evening light gives us an unforgettable farewell from a journey along the old Burma road from the Tibetan highlands to the golden shining pagodas of Yangon.
+The picturesque atmosphere in the evening light gives us an unforgettable farewell from a journey along the old Burma road from the Tibetan highlands to the golden glittering pagodas of Yangon.
 Overnight stay in Yangon.